SilentBot1/nat-api/README.md

 // For NAT-PMP + NAT-UPNP, use:
 const client = new NatAPI({ enablePMP: true, enableUPNP: true })

+// Note: upnpPermanentFallback is disabled by default, meaning leases on routers which only support UPnP permanent leases will fail, this includes RouterOS/Mikrotik, Netgear, and other ISP provided routers.

 // Map public port 1000 to private port 1000 with UDP and TCP client.map(1000).then(() => {
   console.log('Port mapped!')